-NHSH and care providers both await the specific details on the welcomed ministerial announcement on the proposed £12per hour minimum wage increase.
+NHSH and care providers still await the specific details on the proposed £12ph minimum wage increase due April 24 with modelling rate options in progress.

 The impact of lower levels of service provision on flow within the wider health and social care system is significant, and this needs to be recognised as part of the approach to, and solutions around, addressing care at home capacity.